skooter500/GP-2021-2022/Lab_Test_1.md

 - Remember to save your work often!
 - Put a comment at the top of your sketch with your name and student number
 - Put comments in your code to explain what is happening
-- Submit your sketch to BrightSpace when you are finished
+- Submit your sketch to BrightSpace when you are finished.
+Currently BrightSpace doesn't work.
+Submit your solution to the link provided in the end.
 - This is an open book test.
 You can use the Processing reference, my git repository and your own notes, but no use of Google/Facebook and no conferring